Bob Goes Fishing | About

 ordro cam

 The body cam, however, had limitations, the main one being that the view was often obstructed by my arms when I was playing a fish.
 In February 2021, therefore, I bought a miniature camcorder that is worn above the right ear, providing an eye-level view.
-The camera is very light and the results were impressive.
-This is now my chosen camera for recording the action.
+The camera was very light and the results were impressive.
+The video could be started and stopped using a button worn on a wrist strap making it ideal for capturing action.

 camcorder